miguelxosorio/refactor-horiseon/README.md

 # Brief Description:

 A Simple, Intuitive Web application for Search Engine Optimization, Online Reputation Management, and Social Media Marketing.
-This is a website refactored to improve user experience.
+This is a website refactored to improve user experience and to ensure business growth.

 # Languages and Technologies Used: